OUR TOWN

 The front-runner at all times

 While Senri New Town enjoyed glorious attention as Japan’s first new town, it was also the first one to face many problems such as a declining birth rate and aging population.
 Thus it began to address its regeneration ahead of others.
 Although partial renewal had been carried out on a constant basis, it was in the 1990s when a full-scale revitalization of core facilities such as the District Centers began.
 Discussions over rebuilding of the collective housing units also began at approximately the same time, and especially since about the year 2000 when the 40th Anniversary of Senri New Town was approaching, it became an official task for which various ideas and guidelines were gradually formulated by the cities of Suita and Toyonaka together with their citizens.
 In 2007, Senri New Town Indicators for Regeneration were formulated in collaboration with Suita City, Toyonaka City, the Urban Renaissance Agency, Osaka Prefectural Housing Corporation, and Osaka Prefecture Town Management Foundation.
 By placing emphasis on the open atmosphere typical of new towns and taking advantage of its good location, the path was laid to attract new residents.
-This expedited the rebuilding of old collective housing complexes and construction of private condominiums, contributing to a slight increase in its overall population including the number of children.
+This expedited the rebuilding of old collective housing complexes and construction of private condominiums, contributing to an increase in its overall population including the number of children.

 Efforts to improve our town

-Neighborhood Centers, by utilizing their vacant store spaces for community-related and life support facilities, have great potential to play a new role as the core for ‘the walkable town’.
+Senri New Town is constantly changing due to its excellent location.
+In the District Centers in front of the stations, the second round of renewal is underway after the first round.
+In the Neighborhood Centers, by utilizing their vacant store spaces for community-related and life support facilities, have great potential to play a new role as the core for ‘the walkable town’.
 With the strong resident attachment to this town, activities of the community associations and residents’ groups are very vigorous.
-In parallel with the aging original residents, young families have returned to the areas where the rebuilding of collective housing has advanced.
-Collaboration between the young and old is the theme of Senri New Town.
+In parallel with the aging original residents, families raising children have returned to Senri New Town.
+Collaboration between the young and old is the theme of this town.

 History